Co-op and Career Design

 Reassignment Process

 Reassignment requests are considered on a case-by-case basis.
-To submit requests; students must follow these steps:
+To submit requests, students must follow these steps:

 - If pursuing reassignment is agreed upon, the student will be required to complete the following:

-- Reflection Form (for terminations)
+- LinkedIn Learning Course (for terminations)

 - Written approval for passed health screenings (for terminations only)